blblack/tofurkey/README.md

           be regenerated after e.g. reboots as well.
     -a -- Filename to persist an auto-generated key, if -k is not used.
           Defaults to "/run/tofurkey.autokey".
-    -i -- Interval seconds for key rotation, default is 21600 (6 hours), allowed range is 10 - 604800, must be even (daemon wakes up to rotate keys at every half-interval of unix time to manage validity overlaps) -v -- Verbose output to stderr
+    -i -- Interval seconds for key rotation, default is 21600, allowed range is 10 - 604800, must be even (daemon wakes up to rotate keys at every half-interval of unix time to manage validity overlaps) -v -- Verbose output to stderr